biswasdisha/biswasdisha/README.md

 ### 🌱 Smart Irrigation & Automated Hydroponics

-IoT-based projects focused on monitoring environmental conditions and automating agricultural processes using sensors and microcontrollers.
+IoT-based projects focused on environmental monitoring and automation for smart agriculture using sensors and microcontrollers.

 **Focus**